WorldHealthOrganization/app/docs/BUILD.md

 cd app
 ```

+## Set up Firebase

+The default Firebase configuration files are using the staging Firebase project.
+Before building, you must add in the configuration files for the prod Firebase project.

+Copy `google-services.json` to `client/flutter/android/app` and copy `GoogleService-Info.plist` to `client/flutter/ios/Runner`.

 ## iOS

 These instructions assume that an app record has already been added to the App Store Connect account.
 If you haven't done so already, you can follow [these instructions](https://help.apple.com/app-store-connect/#/dev2cd126805).